subspace/subnomicon/docs/network/network_protocols.md

 ## Transaction Propagation

-Transactions are gossiped across the network to ensure nodes have a consistent view of unconfirmed transactions.
-The Subspace Network uses a flooding mechanism to propagate transactions to peers.
+Transactions are propagated across the network to ensure nodes have a consistent view of unconfirmed transactions.
+The Subspace Network uses a gossip mechanism to propagate transactions to peers.
 When a node receives a new transaction, it first validates the transaction and if valid, adds it to their transaction pool and broadcasts it to all of its directly connected peers.
 As soon as a connected peer receives the transaction, they verify its validity.
 If deemed valid, they retain a copy and share it with all their connected peers, excluding the one from which it was received.
 Consequently, the transaction disseminates from its source, spreading throughout the network, like a flood, ensuring every node gets a copy.

 ## Block and Bundle Relay